dreoporto/xandly5/README.md

 The NLP models in Xandly5 are currently Keras Sequential models with Embedding and Bidirectional Long Short-Term Memory (LSTM) layers.
 This allows models to take starter text specified by the user and predict the next set of words.
 The LSTM layer is a Recurrent Neural Network layer that maintains memory, so that a word later in a song is influenced by earlier words.
 The bidirectional capability enhances this functionality.

-The modular design of Xandly5 allows us to add additional models, which can leverage other Deep Learning layers, techniques, and frameworks.
-JSON config files are used throughtout the project to simplify hyperparameter configuration, as well as validation rules.
+The modular design of Xandly5 simplifies the process of adding models, which can leverage other Deep Learning layers, techniques, and frameworks.
+JSON config files are used throughtout the project to streamline hyperparameter and validation configuration.

 ### Catalog class

-The Keras Tokenizer is used to create multiple N-gram sequences for each lyric line.
-An example of a N-gram sequence from one line of poetry, with corresponding text:
+The Keras Tokenizer is used to create multiple N-gram sequences for each line in a set of lyrics.
+Here is an example of an N-gram sequence from the first line of Poe's *The Raven*, with corresponding text:

 ```
-LINE: once upon a midnight dreary
+LINE: Once upon a midnight dreary, while I pondered, weak and weary,

 N-GRAM                          CORRESPONDING TEXT
 [1362, 27]                      once upon
 [1362, 27, 5]                   once upon a
 [1362, 27, 5, 285]              once upon a midnight
 [1362, 27, 5, 285, 1363]        once upon a midnight dreary
+...
 ```

 The tokenizer is fitted on all lyrics associated with the catalog, and then generates and pads multiple n-gram sequences for each line.
 The tokenizer converts each word in the catalog to a number.